Inter-Actief/Amelie-GDPR-document/_posts/2018-07-11-3-gebruik-van-gegevens-en-verkrijging-van-overige-gegevens-en.markdown

 Every member that voluntarily decides to join a committee grants permission to process their personal details for the purposes of that committee, described in paragraphs [2.1](#21-membership-administration), [2.4](#24-active-members-administration), [3.2](#32-board-and-committee-work), [3.3](#33-processing-of-purchases-and-activities), [3.5](#35-meetings), [3.6](#36-collection-of-personal-details-by-committees), [3.7](#37-legal-requirements) and [3.9](#39-other).

 #### 3.2.1 Publication of Name and Function of Committee Members
-*Legal Ground f, announce committee members*
+*Legal Ground f, announcing committee members*
 To thank the committee members and increase their recognizability, the names and corresponding functions are published on the website.

 #### 3.2.2 Transfer of E-mail Addresses to Studenten Net Twente